phamcongthuy/challenge/_connect/geffen-academy-at-ucla.md

    The app will influence individual behavior by incentivizing use of public transportation.
 Our app will give riders points in two ways: for ‘checking in’ to a bus (or train) and for submitting ridership density data.
 Points will be shown via game leaderboards.
-Those points will be stored in the Blockchain and through partnerships with local businesses riders will be able to exchange their points for goods and services (ex. meals, event tickets, etcâ€¦).
+Those points will be stored in the Blockchain and through partnerships with local businesses riders will be able to exchange their points for goods and services (ex. meals, event tickets, etc…).
 This will be measured by rider check-ins and density reporting.